Find answers to commonly asked questions below.

 Yes, all partnering healthcare providers undergo regular rapid quality assessments to qualify for inclusion in our program.
 These assessments also incorporate input from the community.

-Small-scale producers are identified based on information provided by our clients, their suppliers, or the cooperatives they purchase from.
-Clients typically provide a list of small-scale producers associated with the cooperative or supplier they purchase from.
+producers and workers are identified based on information provided by our clients, their suppliers, or the cooperatives they purchase from.
+Clients typically provide a list of producers and workers associated with the cooperative or supplier they purchase from.

-Elucid actively collaborates with national health services and local health insurance providers to bridge the gap in healthcare accessibility and quality for small-scale producers.
+Elucid actively collaborates with national health services and local health insurance providers to bridge the gap in healthcare accessibility and quality for producers and workers.
 By complementing existing national health insurance schemes, particularly in areas like maternal health and emergency treatments like accidents, we increase coverage and support the broader goals of national programs.
-Our initiatives aim to increase membership for national and local insurance, thereby mutually benefiting our partners by expanding their reach and improving healthcare access for small-scale producers.
+Our initiatives aim to increase membership for national and local insurance, thereby mutually benefiting our partners by expanding their reach and improving healthcare access for producers and workers.

 Sustainability & Exit